lukekorthals/language-localizer/README.md

 ## Stimuli
 All settings related to stimuli.
 - `phase_name_...`: phase names included in the log file
-- `phase_duration_...`: phase durations defined in milliseconds to determine how long each stimulus is presented
+- `phase_duration_...`: phase durations defined in the respective timing (frames or seconds) to determine how long each stimulus is presented
+- `timing_...`: units of the phase durations (frames or seconds)
 - `text_color`: color of the (non-)words
 - `fix_color`: color of fixation cross
-- `win_color`: background color of the screen

 ```yaml